aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/doc/designs-input-variables.md

 ### Network services keys settings

 Network Services can be grouped by using separate keys.

 The keys can be customized to provide a better better organization or grouping of your data.
 `network_services_keys` should be defined in the top level group_vars for the fabric.

+!!! note
     The default values will be overridden if defining this key, so it is recommended to copy the defaults and modify them.

 --8<--
 roles/eos_designs/docs/tables/network-services-keys.md
 --8<--

 ## Platform settings

+Set platform specific settings like TCAM profile and reload delay.

+If the platform is not defined, it will load parameters from the platform tagged `default`.

+Management interface is modified for specific platforms like modular platforms with dual supervisor support and container EOS.

+!!! note
+    The reload delay values should be reviewed and tuned to the specific environment.

+!!! note
+    The default values will be overridden if defining this key, so it is recommended to copy the defaults and modify them.

 --8<--
 roles/eos_designs/docs/tables/platform-settings.md